EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 This table contains entries from the journal or converted entries from the pre-2.2 netlogs.

-TBD: Robby we read in this to an memory array?
+TBD: Q Robby: we read in this to an memory array?
 Do we expand out the properties of these into the memory array?
 For instance, the FSDJump entry, do we have x/y/z name as the decoded FSD entry in the class?
 Do we have to parse it every time we need it (a lot) or do we parse one and extract data..

+A: The properties that we want to index on or join on, such as X/Y/Z, get processed and inserted into `JournalProperties`

-Secondly, how is it assigned to an EDSM Star.
+Q: Secondly, how is it assigned to an EDSM Star.
 We have to match on name+XYZ.
 Without name and XYZ exposed in the record we can't do that with a JOIN ON.. like your doing at the moment.
 Where do we keep the EDSM ID?
 Are we going to bury it in the JSON string (I would not, i think the string should be as is frontier provide it).
 Are we using the JournalProperties for a FSD jump to do the match..

+A:
+* X/Y/Z would be stored in the `StarPos` JournalProperties entry linked to the `FSDJump` or `Location` entry.
+* The EDSM ID can be stored in an `EDSM-ID` JournalProperties entry.
+* Joining should be not be appreciably slower matching on the X/Y/Z values where `JournalProperties.PropertyName='StarPos'` than it is with the X/Y/Z values stored directly on the `JournalEntry`.

 ## JournalProperties
 ```